 The repression of war crimes, crimes against humanity and genocide, whatever the nationality of the offender and the place where they are committed, is crucial to ensuring respect for international law and to the interests of justice.
 The criminal law and judicial system of each State must allow for the prosecution and trial of persons accused of committing these crimes.
-All persons accused and/or brought to trial must, however, benefit from a series of procedural safeguards and fundamental guarantees designed to ensure that individuals receive a fair trial and are protected from being unlawfully or arbitrarily deprived of their fundamental human rights and freedoms.
+All persons accused and/or brought to trial must, however, benefit from a series of procedural safeguards and fundamental guar-antees designed to ensure that individuals receive a fair trial and are protected from being unlawfully or arbitrarily deprived of their fundamental human rights and freedoms.

-Currently, State practice establishes that in both international and noninternational armed conflicts no one may be convicted or sentenced, except pursuant to a fair trial affording all essential judicial guarantees.
+Currently, State practice establishes that in both international and non-international armed conflicts no one may be convicted or sentenced, except pursuant to a fair trial affording all essential judicial guarantees.
 Persons accused of serious violations of any of the four Geneva Conventions (GC I-IV) or of Additional Protocol I (AP I) are entitled to benefit from the minimum legal safeguards laid down in those treaties (Art.
-49, GC I; Art.
-50, GC II; Art.
-129, GC III; Art.
-146, GC IV).
-Article 75 of Additional Protocol I contains a list of guarantees afforded to persons under these treaties and to persons accused of war crimes.
-These guarantees are minimal requirements that do not in any way prevent more favourable treatment from being granted in accordance with other provisions of Geneva Conventions Additional Protocol I. In fact, depriving protected persons of a fair and regular trial is a grave breach under the Third and Fourth Geneva Conventions (Art.
-130, GC III; Art.
-147, GC IV).
+49 GC I; Art.
+50 GC II; Art.
+129 GC III; Art.
+146 GC IV).
+Article 75 of AP I contains a list of guarantees afforded to persons under these treaties and to persons accused of war crimes.
+These guarantees are minimal requirements that do not in any way prevent more favourable treatment from being granted in accordance with other provisions of the GCs and AP I. In fact, depriving protected persons of a fair and regular trial is a grave breach under the GCs III and IV (Art.
+130 GC III; Art.
+147 GC IV).

 International humanitarian law applicable to non-international armed conflicts (Art.
-3 common to the Geneva Conventions) prohibits executions in violation of "judicial guarantees which are recognized as indispensable" and. more specifically, sentencing executions without previous judgement pronounced by a regularly constituted Additional Protocol II of 1977 (AP II) stipulates, concerning offences committed in connection with a noninternational armed conflict, that no sentence may be passed and no penalty executed in the absence of a conviction previously pronounced by a court offering the essential guarantees of independence and impartiality.
-In addition, it spells out the procedural safeguards that must be respected (Art.
+3 common to the GCs) prohibits executions in violation of "judicial guarantees which are recognized as indispensable" and, more specifically, sentencing or executions without previous judgement pronounced by a regularly constituted court.
+Additional Protocol II of 1977 (AP II) stipulates, concerning offences committed in connection with a non-international armed conflict, that no sentence may be passed and no penalty executed in the absence of a conviction previously pronounced by a court offering the essential guarantees of independence and impartiality.
+In addition, it spells out the procedural safe-guards that must be respected (Art.
 6).